Dominik2812/django_google_calendar_milestones/README.md

 ## What are milestones about?

-Use a google calendar to approach goals, challenges and projects step by step: Break them into feasible milestones.
+A Django Class Based Views API, that enables you to use your google calendar to approach goals, challenges and projects step by step: Break them into feasible milestones.

 * Formulate your goals and color code them.